Jose Siri Player Props: Rays vs. Phillies

-Jose Siri -- batting .235 with four home runs, three walks and nine RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Philadelphia Phillies, with Aaron Nola on the mound, on July 4 at 4:10 PM ET.
+The Tampa Bay Rays and Jose Siri, who went 0-for-4 last time in action, battle Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mariners.
+In his previous game he had a hitless showing (0-for-4) against the Phillies.

 Jose Siri Game Info & Props vs. the Phillies